mem48/geocompr/main.md

 ## Manipulating raster objects
 In contrast to simple features (vector data), raster data represents continuous surfaces.
-In the following, we shortly repeat how to create a raster.
-However, here we will use both numerical and categorical data as raster values.
-Next we will have a look at subsetting operations.
+In this section we will use a raster object created *from scratch*, building on section \@ref(an-introduction-to-raster).
+Raster data has a fundamentally different structure than vector data, so subsetting and other operations work in a different way, as demonstrated in section \@ref(raster-subsetting).
-And finally, we classify raster operations into four categories using the map algebra scheme [@tomlin_geographic_1990], and present each of these classes individually by example.
+Raster operations can be classified into four categories using the map algebra scheme [@tomlin_geographic_1990], as we will see in section \@ref(map-algebra).

 Let us start with manually recreating the raster dataset of Chapter \@ref(raster-classes).
 This should make it easy to understand how **raster** and related operations work (Figure \@ref(fig:cont-cate-rasters)).